 - Punitive fines, penalties or damages

-Spend some time understanding the types of professional liability risks you face and what your insurance policy covers, at CPH and Associates we will review your policy with you to determine what you have coverage for and what areas may be at risk or need an additional policy.
+Spend some time understanding the types of professional liability risks you face and what your insurance policy covers, at CPH Insurance we will review your policy with you to determine what you have coverage for and what areas may be at risk or need an additional policy.
 Some incidents won’t be covered by insurance especially if it is found that the negligence was intentional, but at least, before an incident happens, you’ll know what you’re looking at.